carolineym/MyTeamProjectForCSC207/README.md

+The work is done by a group of four:
+Tiffany Guo,Task-had Saqif, Caroline Ming, Renjie Li,

+Functions of the APP:

 the user is able to manage a set of tags independently from any images.
 This tag set should persist through a quit and restart.
 The user doesn't want to type the `@` symbol, although it should appear in tagged image